SebastianUA/terraform/google_cloud_platform/examples/compute_route/README.md

-# Work with AWS COMPUTE_ROUTE via terraform
+# Work with COMPUTE_ROUTE via terraform

 A terraform module for making COMPUTE_ROUTE.